 What do you like best about counseling?

 I call it “the sacred space of whispered pain and glittering tears.”
 When I can truly empathize, and people can truly, feel it, all the suffering of my life suddenly makes sense.
 Equal with that joy is the joy of seeing actual movement and growth in the life of an individual.
 I often feel like God is doing it in spite of me, but I hope He’s doing it through me as well.

 How do you recharge on your day off?

 My husband and I grow food together—lots of it.
 Our backyard is a jumble of tomato vines and corn stalks.
-I love walks in the park with my trusty Chihuahua/Jack Russell Terrier mix, Fred.
+I love walks in the park with my furry friends.
 I enjoy cooking, and I play lots of music on piano, guitar, and voice.
 I write prose and songs—I tell my lady friends I knit words instead of sweaters.
 In those last minutes before conking out at night, I voraciously read memoirs.

 What are your three favorite things?